 Opioid dependence treatment

 There are a number of reasons for seeking treatment for opioid dependence.
 Sometimes you may have used illegal substances such as heroin or illicit prescriptions (for example oxycodone).
 Other times you may have misused over-the-counter medications or prescribed pain relieving medication (for example morphine) in a way that presents a risk to you or other peoples’ health and safety.
-In these circumstances treatment via the Medication Assisted Treatment for Opioid Dependence (MATOD) Program or Medication Assisted Treatment for Opioid Dependence Suboxone Program may be the safest way forward for you.
+In these circumstances treatment via the Medication Assisted Treatment for Opioid Dependence (MATOD) Program may be the safest way forward for you.

 Where to start